msandonini/uni/Machine Learning and Deep Learning/16 Reinforcement Learning/Reinforcement Learning.md

 ![[SARSA.png]]
 SARSA is a on-policy control algorithm:
 ![[SARSA_algorithm.png]]
-This is a on-policy control since I am using the same
+This is a on-policy control since I am evaluating the same policy which I am using to behave

+### Q-Learning
+%% Likely ques %%